Mu2e/TrkAna/tutorial/pages/setup.md

 ### Creating Your Work Area

-Once logged in, you should create a working area, move to it, and then setup a TrkAna [Musing](https://mu2ewiki.fnal.gov/wiki/Muse#Musings_.28published_muse_builds.29) like this:
+Once logged in, you should create a working area following the instructions [here](https://mu2ewiki.fnal.gov/wiki/LoginTutorial#app_disk), move to it, and then setup a TrkAna [Musing](https://mu2ewiki.fnal.gov/wiki/Muse#Musings_.28published_muse_builds.29) like this:

 ```
 mkdir your/new/working/area/